 In the first article in our series on government regulations, we took a comprehensive look at planning and seeking government approval for leak repair in Ontario.
-For those in Alberta on the other hand, obtaining approval for leak repair requiring pressurized enclosures is another story.
+For those in Alberta on the other hand, obtaining approval for Alberta leak repair requiring pressurized enclosures is another story.

 Here, regulations can stall certain types of leak repairs.
 This results in significant downtime which costs facility owners.
 Although technicians perform repairs in the same way with the same outcome in both provinces, the approval process in Alberta is quite different.